 Best online review sites by industry: There are tons of online review sites in the internet world but they are not all created equal.
 The best online review site is also different depending on what is being reviewed.
 For jobs, Glassdoor is in the top spot.
 For tech, CNET Radio is best.
 For hotels and motels, Trip Advisor is your best bet.
 For movies, IMDB.
 For restaurants, Yelp is number one and for health, Zocdoc comes in first.

 Case study analysis: Through some case study analysis we found out just why some of these websites are the best.
 We found that restaurants that boost their Yelp rating by one star can increase their revenues by 5% to 9%.
-Furthermore, 98% of consumers found that TripAdvisor hotel reviews accurately reflected their actual experience and 61% of Glassdoor users report that they week company reviews and rating before making a decision to apply for a job.
+Furthermore, 98% of consumers found that TripAdvisor hotel reviews accurately reflected their actual experience and 61% of Glassdoor users report that they seek company reviews and ratings before making a decision to apply for a job.

 Special thanks to brightlocal.com for insights on user reviews.